-Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to movements in the financial markets which include movements in interest rates.
+Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to movements in the financial markets.
+These movements include interest rates, and equity prices.
 Market risk in the Company primarily arises from the performance and return on the Company's unit holdings in unlisted managed investment schemes.